TRAVEL BLOG: The South Australian Round Trip Cruise

 Port Arthur, Tasmania:

-The ship was already anchored and the ships disembarkment announcements for the day were being read out over the ships PA system when we woke up at 7:40am to a room service breakfast.
+The ship was already anchored and the ships Disembarkment announcements for the day were being read out over the ships PA system when we woke up at 7:40am to a room service breakfast.
 Mum and I had to be at the Princess Theatre by 11:45am to meet the group for our final shore excursion.
-We disembarked from the ship via tender boat, and boarded the tour bus for our Port Aurthur shore excursion after going for a hike through a building, and after all that the excursion itself didn’t officially start until almost 1pm.
+We disembarked from the ship via tender boat, and I don't know how everyone else felt who disembarked that day; but I found Port Arthur quite eerie because of it's history; especially because of a certain Australian man who shall remain nameless because of the devastation he caused in 1996.

 My Sailing back into Sydney, and flying back to Melbourne:

+And now… the end is near.
+On Thursday 12th March 2026, the Discovery Princess Cruise ship sailed back into Sydney Harbour, and mum and I were still asleep when the ship docked at 6am.
 We left our cabin for the final time at 8am, I went to the Princess live lounge for our final morning coffee before disembarking from the ship and boarding the bus to the Sydney domestic airport at 9 am for our 2pm return flight home to Melbourne.
 As well as us passengers; 300 crew members also disembarked the ship for home because they cruise contract had come to an end.

 Comments